nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Selects the task identified by the index number used in the last task listing.<br>
 Format: `select INDEX`

-> Selects the task and loads the Google search page the person at the specified `INDEX`.
+> Selects the task and loads the Google search page the task at the specified `INDEX`.
   The index refers to the index number shown in the most recent listing.<br>
   The index **must be a positive integer** 1, 2, 3, ...

 Examples:
 * `list`<br>
   `select 2`<br>
-  Selects the 2nd person in the address book.
+  Selects the 2nd task in Malitio.
 * `find Betsy` <br>
   `select 1`<br>
-  Selects the 1st person in the results of the `find` command.
+  Selects the 1st task in the results of the `find` command.

 #### Clearing all entries : `clear`
 Clears all entries from the to-do list.<br>